02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 • February

-Thailand has over 200 government agencies, each with its own IT systems, its own data center, purchasing its own servers, maintaining its own infrastructure, and hiring its own IT staff.
-The result is redundant, fragmented IT investment that wastes enormous amounts of budget.
-This problem is not new, but now there is a solution: GDCC (Government Data Center and Cloud Service), the centralized government cloud that saves up to 850 million baht per year.
-This article explains what GDCC is, how it works, and what agencies need to do to prepare their ERP systems for the government cloud.
+Thailand has over 200 government agencies, each with its own IT systems, Data Centers, servers, and IT staff.
+The result is redundant, scattered, and enormously wasteful IT spending.
+This isn't a new problem, but there's now a solution: GDCC (Government Data Center and Cloud Service), a centralized government cloud that saves up to 850 million baht per year.
+This article explains what GDCC is, how it works, and how agencies planning to use ERP on government cloud should prepare.

-Before understanding what GDCC is, it is essential to understand the existing problems.
+Before understanding GDCC, we need to understand the existing problems.
 Thailand's government IT infrastructure has accumulated issues over many years:

-• Redundant Investment — Each agency purchases its own servers, storage, and network equipment, even though many systems use less than 30% of their purchased capacity.
+• Redundant investment — Each agency purchases its own servers, storage, and network equipment, even though many systems use less than 30% of purchased capacity

-• Inconsistent Security — Some agencies have comprehensive firewalls, while others lack even a reliable backup system.
+• Inconsistent security — Some agencies have complete firewall systems, while others lack even reliable backup systems

-• IT Staffing Shortage — Smaller agencies do not have dedicated IT teams and must rely on outsourced providers who may lack continuity.
+• IT staff shortages — Smaller agencies lack dedicated IT teams and rely on potentially inconsistent outsourcing

-• Insufficient Disaster Recovery — In the event of fire, flooding, or ransomware attacks, critical data could be permanently lost.
+• None Disaster Recovery capabilities — If unexpected events occur such as fire, flood, or ransomware attacks, data could be permanently lost

-• Difficult Inter-Agency Connectivity — Each agency uses different technologies, making data exchange between organizations time-consuming and complicated.
+• Inter-agency connectivity is difficult — Each agency uses different technology, making data exchange cumbersome and time-consuming

-These problems have prevented Thailand from fully achieving Digital Government status, despite years of policy-driven efforts.
+These problems have prevented Thailand from fully achieving Digital Government despite years of policy initiatives

-GDCC stands for Government Data Center and Cloud Service.
-It is a centralized cloud service for Thai government agencies, operated under the Ministry of Digital Economy and Society (MDES), with National Telecom Public Company Limited (NT) as the infrastructure provider.
+GDCC stands for Government Data Center and Cloud Service, a centralized cloud service for Thai government agencies operated under the Ministry of Digital Economy and Society (MDES), with National Telecom (NT) as the infrastructure provider.

-The core concept of GDCC is to consolidate government IT infrastructure into a central platform, enabling government agencies to request cloud resources immediately without having to invest in their own servers, build their own data centers, or hire dedicated IT teams to manage infrastructure.
+The core concept of GDCC is centralizing government IT infrastructure so agencies can request cloud resources instantly without investing in their own servers, building their own data centers, or hiring IT teams to maintain infrastructure.

-Commercial cloud services like AWS, Azure, or Google Cloud are costly and their data centers are located overseas.
-GDCC, on the other hand, is a cloud service provided by the Thai government to government agencies at no cost (for basic IaaS).
-Data centers are located within Thailand and comply with government security standards.
+Commercial clouds like AWS, Azure, or Google Cloud are expensive services with data centers overseas.
+GDCC is a cloud service provided by the government to agencies at no cost (at the basic IaaS level), with data centers located in Thailand and compliant with governmentsecurity standards

-Important data that demonstrates the scale and impact of GDCC:
+Key data showing the scale and impact of GDCC:

 Metric Figure

-The 850 million baht in annual savings comes from agencies no longer needing to purchase their own servers and IT equipment, hire infrastructure maintenance staff, or pay for electricity and data center space separately.
+The 850 million baht annual savings come from agencies not having to invest in their own servers and IT equipment, hire infrastructure maintenance staff, or pay for electricity and separate data center space.

-GDCC does not simply provide bare servers.
-It offers a comprehensive suite of services for government agencies:
+GDCC doesn't just provide bare servers — it offers comprehensive services for government agencies:

 1. Infrastructure as a Service (IaaS)

-Cloud-based infrastructure services including Virtual Machines, Storage, and Network resources that agencies can request on demand.
-Resources can be scaled up or down at any time, eliminating the need to purchase hardware.
+Cloud infrastructure services including Virtual Machines, Storage, and Networking that agencies can request on demand, scale up or down anytime, without purchasing hardware.

 2. Platform as a Service (PaaS)